hussnaincheema/hussnaincheema/README.md

 ## 🛠️ Tech Stack & Expertise

-I leverage the latest technologies to create high-performance mobile apps for Android and iOS using the **React Native** framework.
+I leverage the latest technologies to create high-performance mobile apps for Android and IOS using the **React Native** framework.
 Below are the key technologies I work with:

 🛠️ **Core Technologies**